-The project aims to raise awareness of TB in rural communities in Pakkading and Pakxan Districts of Bolikhamxay, to identify presumptive cases through screening and contact tracing, and to refer patients to be tested in Health Centres for diagnosis.
+The project aims to raise awareness of TB in rural communities in Pakkading and Bolikhan Districts of Bolikhamxay, to identify presumptive cases through screening and contact tracing, and to refer patients to be tested in Health Centres for diagnosis.
 TB patients and their families receive treatment adherence support through education on TB, improved nutrition to facilitate recovery and improve overall health, and the establishment of psychosocial support structures.
 The TC TB project is based on HPP's Total Control of the Epidemic approach.

 Our Field Officers work together with local Health Centre volunteers on all project activities.
 Villagers learn about symptoms, transmission and treatment of TB at awareness raising meetings.
-Field Officers and Village Health Workers conduct household screenings in areas of high TB prevalence and connect presumptive TB cases with Health Centres for diagnosis.
+Field Officers and Village Health Workers conduct household screenings in areas of high TB prevalence and connect presumptive TB cases with the public health care system for diagnosis.
 To this end, field staff and Health Centre staff collect sputum samples at village level and arrange sample logistics to district or province level laboratories.
 Many villagers with symptoms do not recognise them as TB symptoms and struggle to access health care services due to long distances and associated costs.

 The Field Officers and Village Health Workers support all diagnosed TB patients throughout their recovery journey.
 To this end, patients' families and peers are encouraged to provide support.
 For instance, patients and two nominated family members or friends form a group, a so called Trio, in which the latter ensure daily medication intake of the patient, and provide psychosocial support to the patient.
 Trios learn about the importance of nutrition and receive seeds and ducklings to grow vegetables and raise small animals.
 The aim is to boost and strengthen the clients’ immune systems for a quick as well as holistic recovery process, and the overall establishment of a healthier lifestyle.